KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 Within any environment, it is easy to see several examples of complicated surfaces that seem to interact with light differently.
 For example, mirrors reflect perfect images, plastics are shiny, and painted walls are matte.
 All of these complicated interactions can be modeled by considering general mathematical functions called **Bidirectional Scattering Distribution Functions** (**BSDFs**).
 These functions describe how light scatters upon contact with a surface based on the properties that surface holds.
 More specifically, they tell the user how much of the incident light is scattered in a specific outgoing direction.

 BSDF sounds like a very complicated term for what it actually means, so let’s break it up and explain its parts...
 * **Bidirectional** refers to the notion that at any point on a surface, light comes in and light goes out.
-This means “bidirectional” describes the binary nature of how light interacts with a point.
 * **Scatter** describes that light coming from one direction onto a surface can end up splitting into a range of directions.
 For example, light can either scatter by being reflected from or transmitted through the surface in certain directions.
 * Finally, the details for how light scatters can be described using **distribution functions**, which entail how light is likely to be distributed in certain directions based on the physical properties of the surface.
 This can be anything from an equal scatter in all directions to a perfect reflection in a single direction.